Gull River (Balsam Lake)

 The Gull River is a river in Algonquin Highlands and Dysart et al, Haliburton County and the single-tier municipality of Kawartha Lakes in south-central Ontario, Canada.
 It is in the Trent River and Lake Ontario drainage basins, and flows from southern Algonquin Provincial Park to Balsam Lake on the Trent–Severn Waterway.

 Etymology

 While there are no sources as to the naming of the Gull river, one of the possible origins is a translation of the name of the village of Coboconk.
-The name is translated from the Indian (Likely Ojibwa) term, Quash-qua-be-conk, meaning "where the gulls nest."
+The name is translated from the Indigenous (Likely Ojibwa) term, Quash-qua-be-conk, meaning "where the gulls nest."
 The town of Minden, about 30 km north, was named Gull River prior to April 1, 1859.

 Course

 The Gull River begins at Longboot Lake in the geographic township of Bruton in Dysart et al, Haliburton County.
 This is in the southern arm of Algonquin Provincial Park, and just south of the York River in the Ottawa River drainage basin.
 The river leaves the lake at the southeast and loops east, south, west and north west to Percy Lake.